Frequently Asked Questions

 Who can apply?

 Applications can be submitted for students whose home school cannot provide a specific language course.
 The home school can apply for single course access via Distance Education and supervise the student's learning.
-Please click on our Enrolments tab for more details.
+Please click on our Enrolment tab for more details.

 How to apply?